dksasaki/py-model-framework/README.md

 This framework creates the input data for our model.
 It is written in Python.

+#### WHAT CAN BE DONE WITH THIS FRAMEWORK?

+This framework creates the TS and elevation boundaries and TS initial condition of your model by:
+*  nesting results from the netcdf model output
+*  creating homogenous boundaries.

+Time changing may be done, but it requires some editting.

 #### INPUT DATA REQUIREMENTS
 It requires:
 netcdf model output (coarser\_grid\_output directory):